If You Are Not A UK Based Business

 - Not a wholly-owned subsidiary

-- It competes in a competitive marketplace
+- Competes in a competitive marketplace

-- It is NOT a charity
+- Is NOT a charity

 This includes CLGs, CLSs, and CICs, as long as they are not charities.

 The legal change involves an amendment to a company’s Articles of Association.
 It uses Companies Act Article 172 as the legal basis to ensure a B Corp enshrines a commitment to: